wlittler/HTMLIntroductory/syllabus/04 Project launch.md

 ## Working in class

-There will be a total of 4 classes to work on.
-Each day we will focus on solving each section.
-Landing and Welcome will be done on a single day since those sections are the easiest one.
-As we are working along during these days, what we have learn will come into practice, so I recommend you review what we have learn the past three week before coming to class.
+There will be a total of 4 classes devoted to this project.
+Each day we will focus on solving the issues that arise with each section.
+Landing and Welcome will be done in a single day since those sections are the easiest ones.
+As we are working along during these days, we will put into practice what we have learned, so I recommend you review what we have learned in the past three weeks before coming to class.

 ## Wireframe

-Here the wireframe we will be using to create our project.
+Here is the wireframe we will be using to create our project.
 Feel free to arrange those sections to meet your needs.

 ![Wireframe](/images/wireframe-final-project.jpg)